isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 #### **TaxTrek Series: So you want to be a tax lawyer ?**<br>
 **27 Nov | 4.00 p.m. to 5.30 p.m.**

 The practice of tax law is one of the most challenging, niche, and unique fields.
-Few know what it entails and even fewer have the courage to embark on it as a professional career.&nbsp; Have you ever wondered about:
+Few know what it entails and even fewer have the courage to embark on it as a professional career.
+Have you ever wondered about:

 *   The important traits and skills needed to be a successful tax lawyer
 *   Pathway to becoming a tax lawyer, including options for those with non-legal backgrounds